 b) there is only so much one needs and can use at a time

-Well I follow that idea very well when it comes to household stuff and knick-knacks, clothes and even food in the fridge.
-So I thought, how about my sentimental and precious jewellery pieces?
+Well, I follow that idea very well when it comes to household stuff and knick-knacks, clothes, and even food in the fridge.
+So I thought, how about my sentimental and precious jewelry pieces?

 Now, as you are reading this, alarm bells might be going off in your head saying “but what about sentimental value?”
 And that is where I will continue “my” story to shed some light on what really is this idea of “sentimental value” and who really benefits from it.

-So last week I went through all my jewellery again and got rid literally of every yellow gold piece, chains, bracelets, rings, ear rings, you name it.
-Thank God there was not that much, but still I feel anything sitting around doing nothing is already too much.
+So last week I went through all my jewelry again and got rid literally of every yellow gold piece, chains, bracelets, rings, earrings, you name it.
+Thank God there was not that much, but still, I feel anything sitting around doing nothing is already too much.
 I won’t lie, a small stab of guilt passed through me as I packed them all into one box, but I continued and did not let my uncomfortable ego at this point get in the way.
 I decided to take them to a pawn shop.
-I was not interested in making money off of them by selling privately but thought, getting a few bucks for them would be nice, even if it paid for the next few gas fill ups.
+I was not interested in making money off of them by selling privately but thought, getting a few bucks for them would be nice, even if it paid for the next few gas fill-ups.
 Now to tell you the truth, based on how many items I had, I thought of a much higher number in my head as to what they would be worth at a pawn shop.
 I was thinking around $500.
 What I got was $140.
-I laughed, as again through attachment to things we assign to them a much greater value then what items actually have.
+I laughed, as again through attachment to things we assign to them a much greater value than what items actually have.